Why Don’t My Patients Get Better?

 Earn an Online Postgraduate Degree in Orofacial Pain and Oral Medicine

-Like what you’re learning?
+Are you interested in a variety of issues focused on orofacial pain, medicine and sleep disorders?
 Consider enrolling in the Herman Ostrow School of Dentistry of USC’s online, competency-based certificate or master’s program in Orofacial Pain and Oral Medicine

 The information and resources contained on this website are for informational purposes only and are not intended to assess, diagnose, or treat any medical and/or mental health disease or condition.
 The use of this website does not imply nor establish any type of provider-client relationship.
 Furthermore, the information obtained from this site should not be considered a substitute for a thorough medical and/or mental health evaluation by an appropriately credentialed and licensed professional.
 Commercial supporters are not involved in the content development or editorial process.